SafetyCulture/safetyculture-sdk-python/tools/exporter/ReadMe.md

 | filename  |  an audit item ID whose response is going to be used to name the files of exported audit reports.
 Can only be an item with a response type of `text` from the header section of the audit such as Audit Title, Document No., Client / Site, Prepared By, Personnel, or any custom header item which has a 'text' type response |
 | export_profiles  | to apply an export profile transformation to particular templates, give here a list of export profile ids
 | sync_delay_in_seconds | time in seconds to wait after completing one export run, before running again
-| completed | Whether to search completed audits.
-Valid values are true (search only completed audits), false (do not search completed audits) or both (search all audits including those completed).
-The default is true.
 | export_inactive_items | This setting only applies when exporting to CSV.
 Valid values are true (export all items) or false (do not export inactive items).
 Items that are nested under [Smart Field](https://support.safetyculture.com/templates/smart-fields/) may be inactive.

 Here is an example customised config.yaml: